Events

 In addition to SOAS-organised events, our global alumni network plays a key role in creating opportunities to connect.
 Alumni groups around the world host reunions and special gatherings that celebrate the spirit and impact of the SOAS community.

 Below is just a snapshot of what's coming up.
-To explore the full range and get involved, visit SOAS events
+To explore the full range and get involved, visit SOAS events.

 Alumni Receptions Around the World